Rosebud - by Emily Wessel

 approximately 60” across by 30” long.
 The pattern is

-work more pattern repeats to create a larger finished shawl.
+written for a lace-weight yarn, the shawl can be knit in heavier weight yarns (with larger needles to correspond).
+You may also work more pattern repeats to create a larger finished shawl.
 Please note that the lace pattern itself looks best if it is knit at a fairly tight gauge (as far as lace goes).*

-Yarn: 800 yds lace weight yarn
+800 yds fingering weight yarn

 24 sts / 4” in stockinette stitch

-Needles: US #4 / 3.5 mm (or as required to meet gauge)
+US #4 / 3.5 mm (or as required to meet gauge) 32”+ circular needles

 stitch markers, darning needle